What Is Valve Lash and Why Is It Needed?

 How is Lash Determined?

 Crucial to the performance and longevity of an engine.
 It is determined by the thermal growth of the engine and the camshaft manufacturer's design.
 To avoid valvetrain components bouncing around excessively, the cam lobes are designed with an appropriate and effective lash ramp height.

 Following the cam designer's recommendations on lash setting is highly recommended.
 Ideally, valve lash should be set hot at the valve, which is simple in engines with adjustable set screws or rockers like the Honda B series.

 Therefore, for engines with direct acting lifters or buckets, lash must be set cold through specific methods like using bucket and shim or setting valve tip heights.
 In all cases, the priority is for the cam follower to pick up on the lash ramp first, ensuring the best timing and least wear possible.

 Benefits of Hydraulic vs Mechanical Lifters

-Hydraulic lifters offer a good amount of flexibility for OEM manufacturers with variations of valve tip heights and base circles, allowing for slightly looser manufacturing and assembly tolerances.
-As there is no lash to set, hydraulic lifter engines also provide a simpler aftermarket installation of camshafts.
+Hydraulic lifters offer flexibility for OEM manufacturers with variations of valve tip heights and base circles, allowing for looser manufacturing and assembly tolerances.
+This leads to simpler aftermarket installation of camshafts, as there is no lash to set.

-Hydraulic lifters rely on oil pressure to maintain contact between cam lobes+followers throughout their operating window.
-However, they are also heavier and in high rpm builds or aggressive applications where oil or spring control gets pushed to their limits, the lifter can pump up and hold the valve open, or bleed down and cause unwanted lash.
-In these applications a conversion to solid lifters and cam profiles may be superior.
+However, in high rpm builds or aggressive applications, where oil or spring control gets pushed to their limits, the lifter can pump up and hold the valve open, or bleed down and cause unwanted lash.
+In these cases, a conversion to solid lifters and cam profiles may be better.